akshiv/phys408FourierOptics/LabNoteBook.md

 This is a magnification by a factor of 6.487 times larger.

+7. Using the Fourier transform image, calculate the spatial frequencies that are present.
+(Please be careful with units.)

+8. What wire spacing do these spatial frequencies correspond to this correspond to?

+9. How does this compare to what you expect?

 ## Day 3 2018 03 20
 ### Fraunhofer and Fresnel Diffraction Regimes: